salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ### Collections
 Routes that return multiple objects are collections.
 * Routes MUST have a plural named
-* Routes MUST return an empty set instead
+* Routes MUST return an empty array when not objects found
 * Routes MUST always be an array even when a single object
 * Routes SHOULD be a set of fully hydrated objects